-Assemble the pile of filled profiteroles on a nice serving place.
-Melt 150g of white chocolate in the microwave or over a double boiler and drizzle this over your arranged pile and serve.
+Assemble the pile of filled profiteroles onto a nice serving place.
+Melt 150g of white chocolate ( I like to use Valrhona chocolate) in the microwave or over a double boiler and drizzle this over your arranged pile and serve.

 These profiteroles were soft and fluffy, so if you are wanting crispier ones this may not be the recipe you are after.

-The granadilla curd can easy be substituted for lemon curd or otherwise just make a more classic custard cream (creme Anglaise).
+The granadilla curd can easily be substituted for lemon curd or otherwise just make a more classic custard cream (creme Anglaise).